 Summary Broccoli is one of the best sources of sulforaphane, an antioxidant with powerful anti-inflammatory effects.

 Avocados may be one of the few supposed superfoods worthy of the title.

 They're packed with potassium, magnesium, fiber and heart-healthy monounsaturated fats.

-In addition, one compound in avocados has been shown to reduce inflammation in young skin cells (22).
+In addition, one compound in avocados may reduce inflammation in young skin cells (22).

-In one study, when people consumed a slice of avocado with a hamburger, they showed lower levels of inflammatory markers NF-kB and IL-6 than participants who ate the hamburger alone (23).
+In one study, when people consumed a slice of avocado with a hamburger, they had lower levels of the inflammatory markers NF-kB and IL-6 than participants who ate the hamburger alone (23).

-Bottom Line: Avocados contain various beneficial compounds that protect against inflammation and may reduce the risk of cancer.
+Summary Avocados offer various beneficial compounds that protect against inflammation and may reduce your cancer risk.

 You've probably already heard that green tea is one of the healthiest beverages you can drink.

 Many of its benefits are due to its antioxidant and anti-inflammatory properties, especially a substance called epigallocatechin-3-gallate (EGCG).

 Summary Green tea's high EGCG content reduces inflammation and safeguards cells from damage that can lead to disease.